pmean/build-website/text/06/ColloquialTone.md

 As I have mentioned many times in this weblog, I am writing a grant.
 [A rough draft of the grant is available in PDF format](../00files/AccrualProblems05.pdf).
-If you have feedback, I\'d love to hear it by August 1, as the grant is due on August 2.
+If you have feedback, I'd love to hear it by August 1, as the grant is due on August 2.

 One question raised was whether I was adopting too informal a tone for